 At the height of the War, more than 80 volunteer veterinarians (and 150 assigned French soldiers) were working under the banner of (the Society of) the ‘Blue Cross’, a term first coined in the Balkan War of 1912 to distinguish its stocks and facilities from those of the Red Cross.

-The Blue Cross worked as an ancillary workforce to the French Army, which accepted the Leagues offer of support in 1914 with gratitude.
+The Blue Cross worked as an ancillary workforce to the French Army, which accepted the League’s offer of support in 1914 with gratitude.
 Less so the British forces, which initially declined the League’s offer of help, having recently established a ‘proper’ Military Veterinary Corps.
 However, this was to change later on in the War.

 Although the numerical contribution of the Blue Cross, in terms of hospitals, workforce and animals in its care, remained relatively modest (6,058 horses over the four years of the War), its most valued contribution lay in the fact that it established new, high standards of care, which were eventually adopted by the Military Veterinary Corps as a whole, and by the DCMs in France, mentioned above.